draconus21/cookiecutter-pypackage/{{cookiecutter.project_slug}}/CONTRIBUTING.rst

 #.
 Then go into the issue and create a merge request from it.
 This will automates a few things.
     * creates a new branch with the issue number and title
     * adds the issue link to the MR description
-    * automatallically closes the issue with the MR is closed/completed.
+    * automatallically closes the issue with the MR is merged.

 #.
 Clone the repo locally::